 IDrive offers great value for your money.

-One of the most impressive things about IDrive is the price.
+One of the most impressive features of IDrive is its pricing.
 At just $69.66 per year for 5TB of storage with discounts often available for your first year, IDrive costs around $0.00116 per gigabyte per month.
 That’s cheaper than archive storage with Microsoft Azure (read our Microsoft Azure review), if you use all of your storage.

 Whether you want a nice selection of features, great security, low prices or a service that’s easy to use, IDrive is great for almost anyone.
 Read our IDrive review to learn more, and be sure to check out the 30-day free trial to see if you like this service as much as we do.
 We also have a comprehensive IDrive alternatives guide.